By Michael Norton

 According to Massachusetts Hospital Association President Lynn Nicholas, the initiative petition appears to be a "repeat of an arcane idea that has no merit."

 "A law requiring a fixed staffing formula contradicts the very principle of patient-centered care," Nicholas said in a statement reacting to the ballot plan.
 "Making patient-care decisions on the political stage is never a good idea.
-Care focused on the needs of each and every patient means making care decisions at the patient's bedside by nurses, physicians and other members of a professional caregiving team.
-Patients want decisions about their care made at the bedside, not at the ballot box."

 The nurses are indeed turning to the ballot box after failing to pass staffing legislation over the past 15 years.
 They say industry consolidation has led to reductions in staff and claim Massachusetts hospitals were among the most heavily penalized by Medicare last year for preventable readmission of patients.